semanticarts/gist/docs/Contributing.md

 *Changes to category predicates*

 - Description: Added intransitive properties `hasDirectSubCategory` and `hasDirectSuperCategory` as subproperties of `hasSubCategory` and `hasSuperCategory`, respectively.
 The latter are defined as transitive.
-- Motivation/Rationale: The direct sub/supercategory properties provide a mechanism for defining gapless taxonomy trees.
+- Rationale: The direct sub/supercategory properties provide a mechanism for defining gapless taxonomy trees.
 The existing properties are logically transitive.
 - Impact: No changes required to existing implementations.
 The changes enhance the definition of taxonomy trees.
 - Issues: [#104](https://github.com/semanticarts/gist/issues/104), [#107](https://github.com/semanticarts/gist/issues/107).
 ```